cardano-foundation/CIPs/CIP-Registration/CIP-Registration.md

 However, since 1 ADA = 1 vote, a user needs to associate their mainnet ADA to their new voting key.
 This can be achieved through a registration transaction.

-We therefore need a registration transaction that serves two purposes:
+We therefore need a registration transaction that serves three purposes:

 1. Registers a "voting key" to be included in the sidechain
 2. Associates mainnet ADA to this voting key
+3. Declare an address to receive Catalyst rewards

 ## Specification